-As required by Section 2-90 and Section 1-122 of the General Statutes, we have conducted an audit of the Authority's activities for the fiscal year ended June 30, 2004.
+As required by Section 2-90 and Section 1-122 of the General Statutes, we have conducted an audit of the State of Connecticut Health and Educational Facilities Authority's activities for the fiscal year ended June 30, 2005.
 This audit was primarily limited to performing tests of the Authority's compliance with certain provisions of laws, regulations, contracts and grants, including but not limited to a determination of whether the Authority has complied with its regulations concerning affirmative action, personnel practices, the purchase of goods and services, the use of surplus funds and the distribution of loans, grants and other financial resources, and to understanding and evaluating the effectiveness of the Authority's internal control policies and procedures for ensuring that the provisions of certain laws, regulations, contracts and grants applicable to the Authority are complied with.
-The financial statement audit of the Authority, for the fiscal year indicated above, was conducted by the Authority's independent public accountants.
+The financial statement audit of the State of Connecticut Health and Educational Facilities Authority, for the fiscal year indicated above, was conducted by the Authority's independent public accountants.

-We conducted our audit in accordance with the requirements of Section 2-90 and Section 1-122 of the General Statutes.
-In doing so, we planned and performed the audit to obtain reasonable assurance about whether the Authority complied in all material respects with the provisions of certain laws, regulations, contracts and grants and to obtain a sufficient understanding of internal control to plan the audit and determine the nature, timing and extent of tests to be performed during the conduct of the audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the State of Connecticut Health and Educational Facilities Authority complied in all material respects with the provisions of certain laws, regulations, contracts and grants and to obtain a sufficient understanding of the internal control to plan the audit and determine the nature, timing and extent of tests to be performed during the conduct of the audit.